Topical Ingredients to Pause Before Your Brow or Lip PMU Appointment

 How to Plan Your Skincare Timeline

-- Mark your procedure date on the calendar.
+- Mark your PMU procedure date on your calendar

-- Set reminders (phone alerts work great) to shelve each product on time.
+- Set reminders to pause each product on time

-- Bring your product list to the consultation; your artist can spot any hidden actives you might miss.
+- Bring your full product list to your consultation so your artist can identify hidden actives

-- Non-nano physical sunscreens (zinc oxide or titanium dioxide).
+- Non-nano mineral sunscreens (zinc oxide or titanium dioxide)

-- Mild antioxidants like panthenol or allantoin (avoid high-percentage vitamin C if your skin is reactive).
+(Avoid high-percentage vitamin C if your skin is reactive.)

 Final Check: Day-Of Appointment

-- Arrive with clean, makeup-free skin—no moisturiser, no SPF.
+- Arrive with clean, makeup-free skin — no moisturizer, no SPF

-- Skip coffee, alcohol, and ibuprofen for 24 hours; they can thin blood.
+- Avoid coffee, alcohol, and ibuprofen for 24 hours (they can increase bleeding)

 Aftercare Snapshot

-Once your artist gives the green light (usually 10–14 days post-procedure):
+Once your artist gives the green light (typically 10–14 days post-procedure):

 Need a personalised plan?
 Book a free 10-minute consult with our Ellebrow team, and we’ll map out a tailored prep schedule so your PMU results look flawless and stay vibrant.